 Nice is well known for its stunning, scenic coastline but it has as many architectural delights as it does natural wonders.
 From Roman remains to its famous Promenade des Anglais, Nice’s built environment is every bit a match for its natural one.
-From the distinctive Mediterranean orange roofs to the grand villas of “La Belle Époque”, these pictures show Nice
+From the distinctive Mediterranean orange roofs to the grand villas of “La Belle Époque”, these pictures show Nice at its best.

 For many people, one of the first images of Nice that comes to mind is of the distinctive pinky-red Mediterranean rooftops that have seemingly encroached on each other as the town built up over the centuries.

 It’s probably one of the most well known seafronts in the world, stretching from the Promenade des Anglais to Villefranche-sur-mer, the next town along to the east.
 On the way, at La Reserve beach, this old diving platform (now supposedly out of bounds) is still used by the braver locals to cool off after a hot summer’s day.

 The view over Nice’s Old Port is a one of the most photographed, showing the distinctive buildings gathered around the harbour.